 While part-time employees are generally not provided with health insurance benefits, they are often paid sick leave, vacation time, and other fringe benefits that a company must pay for liability.

-However, by classifying a person as a contract worker, the agency is not responsible for recognizing these obligations in their books.
+However, by classifying a person as a contract worker, the agency is not responsible for recognizing these obligations in its books.

 The U.S. Department of Labor deliberately considers employees’ wrong-doing as a grave feeling.